Ansel Elgort: Acting

 In 2014, Elgort was named one of the best actors under 20 years of age.
 Elgort reunited with Carrie co-star Chloë Grace Moretz to present the award for Best Visual Effects at the 2015 Oscars.
 He also reprised his role, Caleb Prior, in The Divergent Series: Insurgent, the second film of the book series Divergent, which was released March 20, 2015, and in the third film, The Divergent Series: Allegiant, which was released on March 18, 2016.

 In 2016, Elgort was on a shortlist of actors for the role of Han Solo in Solo: A Star Wars Story.
 After Alden Ehrenreich was cast in May 2016, Elgort expressed some relief, saying that if he had been cast, he would have had to change his DJ name, Ansølo.

 In 2017, Elgort played the title role in the action film Baby Driver, directed by Edgar Wright, and also starring Lily James and Kevin Spacey.
 Elgort's audition in 2014 required him to lip sync and dance to a song of his choosing.
 The film received positive reviews and performed well at the box office.
 Elgort received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
-Also that year, he played Addison Schacht in the drama thriller film November Criminals, an adaptation of the novel of the same name, starring again with Chloë Grace Moretz.
+Also that year, he played Addison Schacht in the drama thriller film November Criminals, an adaptation of the novel of the same name, starring again with Moretz.

-Elgort starred in the film Billionaire Boys Club, opposite Kevin Spacey, Cary Elwes, Emma Roberts and Taron Egerton and directed by James Cox.
+Elgort starred in the film Billionaire Boys Club, opposite Taron Egerton, Cary Elwes, Emma Roberts and Spacey and directed by James Cox.
 Due to allegations of sexual misconduct against Spacey, the future of the film was uncertain and no release date was set.
 The film was initially released through video on demand on July 17, 2018, prior to a limited release in theaters on August 17, 2018, by Vertical Entertainment.
 Elgort played the lead role in the 2019 release The Goldfinch, an adaptation of Donna Tartt's novel.
 The film was critically panned and a box office bomb.

 Elgort played the lead role of Tony in West Side Story, an adaptation of the 1957 stage musical of the same name directed by Steven Spielberg.
 The film was released in 2021 to critical acclaim, and received seven nominations at the 94th Academy Awards, including Best Picture.

 Elgort next starred in Tokyo Vice, a television adaptation of journalist Jake Adelstein's non-fiction memoir for HBO Max.
 Michael Mann and Destin Daniel Cretton directed episodes of the series, written by J.T.
 Rogers.
 Elgort played the lead role of Adelstein and served as one of the series' executive producers.
 Although production on the series was halted due to the COVID-19 pandemic, production resumed and the series debuted on HBO Max in 2022 to positive reviews.